 For more information about the rules and regulations of scalloping, please visit the Town of Nantucket's shellfishing policy and regulations here.

-There are a few different ways to successfully harvest scallops, my favorite is diving for them, but raking is just as enjoyable!
+There are a few different ways to successfully harvest scallops, and our favorite is diving for them, but raking is just as enjoyable!

 If you want to dive for scallops, here is some recommended equipment: